Serving Henderson & Las Vegas, NV

-If you are beginning to explore the world of dental implants, you’ve come to the right place.
-Knowing what a dental implant actually is allows you to understand the process of getting dental implants a little better.
+If you are beginning to explore the world of dental implants in Henderson, NV and near Las Vegas, NV, you’ve come to the right place.
+Knowing what a dental implant actually is allows you to understand the process a little better.
 Kudos to you for wanting to learn!

 A dental implant has three parts, the implant, the abutment, and the crown.
 Let’s look at these parts separately.